 How Does It Work?

 To undergo the Dermtech Melanoma Test, you will begin the process by scheduling an appointment at our office.
 When you come in for your appointment, we can test the moles using a little sticker with an extremely strong adhesive.
-These stickers will remove 1.5 mg of skin tissue from the skin’s surface in order to evaluate your skin cells for a specific genomics material.
+These stickers will remove 1.5 mg of skin tissue from the skin’s surface in order to evaluate your skin cells for a specific genomic material.

 The Three-Step Process